JakeSteam/blog-programming/_posts/2018-09-06-dynamically-preventing-scrolling-on-selected-viewpager-pages.md

 Now, the `isSwipeAllowed` function from the previous wrappers has to be implemented, returning a boolean.
 If the permitted direction is `BOTH`, `true` can be returned instantly, and the same for `NONE` and returning false.

 When the `MotionEvent.ACTION_DOWN` is fired, the `initialXValue` is updated, so we know where the swipe started.
-When any subsequent `MotionEvent.ACTION_MOVE` event occurs, the `initialXValue` and swipe event’s `x` can be used to calculate which way the user is swiping.
+When any subsequent `MotionEvent.ACTION_MOVE` event occurs, the `initialXValue` and swipe event's `x` can be used to calculate which way the user is swiping.
 The function can then return whether or not the swipe event is in a permitted direction.

 ```
     private fun isSwipeAllowed(event: MotionEvent): Boolean {